Lithuanian Riflemen's Union: Establishment

-There were many famous and important Lithuanians among the founders of the Union, including writers Antanas Vienuolis-Žukauskas, Juozas Tumas-Vaižgantas, and Balys Sruoga, poet Faustas Kirša, painter Antanas Žmuidzinavičius, zoologist Tadas Ivanauskas, and many others.
-In the beginning, only civilians participated in the LRU, but later on soldiers and officers started to actively join its ranks.
-This reflects the main aim of the organisation – to unite civilians who want to support the military.
+There were many famous and important Lithuanians among the founders of the Union, including writers Antanas Vienuolis-Žukauskas, Juozas Tumas-Vaižgantas, and Balys Sruoga, poet Faustas Kirša, painter Antanas Žmuidzinavičius and zoologist Tadas Ivanauskas.
+Initially, only civilians participated, but later soldiers and officers started to actively join its ranks.
+This reflected the organisation's aim – to unite civilians who wanted to support the military.

-The ideology and the guiding principles of the LRU were influenced by earlier similar organisations: Sokol in Czechoslovakia, Suojeluskunta in Finland, and a paramilitary organisation of Switzerland.
-Putvinskis stated that "the Riflemen's Union is an organisation of free citizens, who are volunteering their time and efforts for the sake of protecting their homeland."
+The ideology and the guiding principles of the LRU were influenced by earlier similar organisations: Sokol in Czechoslovakia, Civil Guard in Finland, and a Swiss paramilitary organisation.
+Putvinskis stated that: "the Riflemen's Union is an organisation of free citizens, who volunteer their time and efforts for the sake of protecting their homeland."

 Administrative division

-After its establishment in 1919, the LRU quickly expanded throughout Lithuania; many guerilla fighters from the recent wars joined the Union.
+After its establishment in 1919, the LRU quickly expanded throughout Lithuania; many guerilla fighters from recent wars joined the Union.
 In the beginning, the organisation was divided into sections covering the entire Lithuanian territory, and the sections had riflemen units.
 In 1925, an administrative reform was carried out, dividing the organisation into regiments, in line with the administrative division of Lithuania into districts.
 In 1936, a separate regiment was created for railway industry workers and members of their immediate families.

 Activities in 1919–1940

 The LRU had three main areas of activities in 1919-1940 – culture, sport, and military training.
-The riflemen's units had theatres, libraries, and sport clubs alongside orchestas and military bands.
+The riflemen's units had theatres, libraries, and sport clubs alongside orchestras and military bands.
 The union published the weekly magazine Trimitas.
 The riflemen were required to educate themselves and to participate in educating the society.
 To help with that they aimed at building riflemen centres in all cities and towns, where the union was active, with their duty being to national defense.
 Centres were built in Utena, Tauragė, Alytus, and some other cities and towns.
-The centres served as meeting and training places for riflemen, as well as housing their clubs and administration and hosting cultural activities.
+The centres served as meeting and training places for riflemen, and housing their clubs, administration and cultural activities.

 The organisation received a unique legal basis.
-In 1921, 1924, and 1935, laws on the LRU were passed that defined the activities of the organisation and its functions in the State.
-The laws aimed at restricting the autonomy of the LRU and to tie it as closely as possible to the Ministry of Defence and the armed forces.
-In 1935, the LRU became directly subordinate to the Chief of Defence (See the List of governments of Lithuania in 1918-1940).
-The law abolished dual leadership – previously the organisation was led by the Chairman of the Central Board, elected by riflemen, and by the LRU Commander, appointed by the Minister of Defence.
-Thus the riflemen were fully integrated in the defensive structure of the country, and the district military commanders became commanding officers of rifle regiments.
+In 1921, 1924, and 1935, laws on the LRU were passed that defined its activities and functions, intended to restrict its autonomy and tie it as closely as possible to the Ministry of Defence and the armed forces.
+In 1935, the LRU became directly subordinate to the Chief of Defence.
+The law abolished dual leadership – previously the organisation had been led by the Chairman of the Central Board, elected by riflemen, and by the LRU Commander, appointed by the Minister of Defence.
+Thus the riflemen were fully integrated in the country's defensive structure, and the district military commanders became commanding officers of rifle regiments.

-It was recorded that in 1935, the LRU had 33,276 members, of which 24,976 were soldiers.
+In 1935, the LRU had 33,276 members, of whom 24,976 were soldiers.
 The organisation had 7,371 rifles and 32 machine guns.